 Adam and Joanne's Tips

-- Milk or Buttermilk: Use milk or buttermilk in this recipe.
+- How to make buttermilk biscuits: Use the same amount of buttermilk as milk called for in our biscuits recipe.
 Buttermilk adds a tangy flavor to the biscuits and makes them slightly more tender.

 - Butter: We use salted European butter in this recipe.
 It will work with unsalted or salted butter.
 I like the extra saltiness of salted butter, but you can reduce the salt to 3/4 teaspoon if you prefer.

 - Self-rising flour: If you use self-rising flour, there won’t be enough baking powder added to the biscuit dough.
-So, if self-rising flour is all you have, use it, but whisk in 2 extra teaspoons of baking powder.
+So, whisk in 2 extra teaspoons of baking powder.
 Use 1/2 teaspoon salt instead.

 - Recipe inspired and adapted from Sam Sifton’s All-Purpose Biscuits as well as our Buttermilk Biscuits